 2. Impulsive and reckless behavior: We’re not stereotyping here.
 This is the true nature of your teen years.
 In fact, according to information reveled by Science Daily, among other sources, the human brain is not fully developed in our early teen years.
 The parts of our brains that control our inhibitions as well as our excitability are still evolving.
 So what does that mean for teen drivers?
 Well, it accounts for adolescents making reckless decisions and being more reactive behind the wheel than even their 20 or 30-something counterparts.

 3. Peer pressure: Even the most level-headed teenager can cave under the pressure of his or her friends.
 Unfortunately, this can come at a deadly price when it comes to driving.
 Distracted driving and driving under the influence are the two of the most dangerous choices a teen can make behind the wheel, and sadly the statistics don’t lie.
-Distraction.gov reports that 11 percent of drivers involved in distracted-driving related accidents were under the age of 20.
+A blog post published by Center for Disease Control on Distracted Driving reports that young drivers are the most distracted.
+In 2017, 42% of high school students who drove in the past 30 days reported sending a text or email while driving.
 In addition, the National Highway Traffic Safety Administration reported that in 2010, 22 percent of teens involved in fatal auto accidents had been drinking.

 So What Can a Parent Do?